ScaledMarkets/bddloadgen/README.md

 a t<sup>2</sup>/2 + c t + ln(1 - F) = 0
 </blockquote>

-which is a quadratic equation, so we can solve for t:
+If a ≠ 0, this is a quadratic equation, so we can solve for t:

 <blockquote>
 t = [-c + √(c<sup>2</sup> - 2a ln(1-F))] / a